songlinxu/ReactiveAI/README.md

 - You could comment main codes to draw different figures in figure_plot.py.
 More details are in this file.

 If you want to train the models from beginning using our datasets, here are the steps.
-Note that trainning from beginning usually takes lots of time (so you'd better have CUDA) and you have to first configure the virtual environments.
+Note that trainning DRL models from beginning usually takes time (so you'd better have CUDA) and you have to first configure the virtual environments.

 ## Steps to train the model from beginning
 - Run the first step in our cognitive agent framework: LSTM-based logical reasoning agent trainning: go to "math_answer_agent" folder and run lstm_math.py (more comments and details are in this file).